 They have a large community swimming pool.
 A 3/4 size frig.

-Their apartment comes furniches with modest furnishings like a futon sofa, double size bed.
+Their apartment comes furnished with modest furnishings like a futon sofa and a double-size bed.

-And they are only a 2 mile walk to the beach.
+They are also only a 2-mile walk to the beach.
 All of this for only USD $575/ Month in Huatulco.

 2 Bed 2 Bath- Walking Distance To Restaurants, Mini Markets and A Park